python/cpython/Doc/howto/functional.rst

 Generator expressions and list comprehensions
 ----------------------------------------------------

-Two common operations on a stream are 1) performing some operation for every element, 2) selecting a subset of elements that meet some condition.
+Two common operations on an iterator's output are 1) performing some operation for every element, 2) selecting a subset of elements that meet some condition.
 For example, given a list of strings, you might want to strip off trailing whitespace from each line or extract all the strings containing a given substring.

 List comprehensions and generator expressions (short form: "listcomps" and "genexps") are a concise notation for such operations, borrowed